Your Credit Score

 We only do so if you buy something from us through such a company.
 We only share details needed to confirm what you have bought, to fulfil our own contract with the company.

-This includes the amount, type, location, origin and recipients
+This includes the amount, type, location, origin and recipients.

 We may also share your personal information if the ownership of products or services or the make-up of Lloyds Banking Group changes in the future:

-We may share or sell some data to other companies outside Lloyds Banking Group, but only when no-one’s identity can be known or found out.
-One of the ways we can do this is by grouping customers together.
+We may share or sell some information to other companies outside Lloyds Banking Group, but only when we have removed any personal details, so that no-one’s identity can be known or found out.

-We use marketing to let you know about products, services and offers that you may want.
 This section tells you how we decide what marketing to show or send you.
 It also explains how we work out what you may be interested in.

 We can only use your personal information to send you marketing messages if we have either your consent or a ‘legitimate interest’.
 That is when we have a business or commercial reason to use your personal information.
 It must not conflict unfairly with your own interests.